What cultural faux pas should I try to avoid making in Philippines?

 We asked people in Philippines if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "1.
 I had my "what the crap am I doing in this country?!" moment in the middle of a small mall in a rural province, including full-on sobs.
 That was an interesting moment of my life. *ahem* 2.
 I have gotten in trouble over food before.
 I *hate* fish and seafood, and in a country where the people both eat a lot of those foods AND like to feed other people, I know I have caused offense by refusing to try certain dishes.
 At this point, I claim it's an allergy and people aren't offended when I say no. If you do try something, never, NEVER insult it or insinuate that you don't like it.
 Even if it is cake with cheese on top.
 3. Once, I got so out-of-my-mind frustrated with an employee in a store that I started yelling at him.
 I very, very rarely ever get to the point of yelling.
 It's happened maybe twice before this story.
 But it was a very frustrating situation, and getting that point would have been understood in the US.
 Here, if you get to that point, you can instantly see that the person you are yelling at has lost all respect for you.
 You are acting like a child and you've given them permission to completely ignore you at that point.
 The more frustrated you are, the more polite you need to get if you expect to get anything done.
 4. All of that said, the most embarrassing series of events I ever witnessed was when we went away with 3 other American couples for a weekend.
 Two of the other ladies decided they didn't like the music playing in the seaside restaurant where we were having dinner, so they went over and plugged in an ipod to the sound system and just took it over.
 The staff didn't know what to do, so they just let them do it, but the quality of the service we received from that moment forth was awful.
 Later, we went on a boat ride over the ocean and up a river a little ways to see the stars and some fireflies and the whole time, these people were filling the beautiful night with loud insults about the Philippines and jokes about poop like they were 12 year-olds.
 I don't know what they were thinking.
 If your behavior would brand you as a self-centered moron in your home country, then the fact that you act that way in a foreign country and think it's ok because you are paying the people around you or you assume they can't understand what you are saying makes you a complete and total ingrate.
-Don't do those things," mentioned another expat when asked about moving to Alabang, Philippines.
+Don't do those things," said another expat in Alabang, Philippines.

 Get Quote